 Duncan (1972) is credited with the introduction of the empirical construct of environmental perception of uncertainty, degrees of complexity and dynamic environment where behavioural aspects of individuals differ with some having high tolerance for ambiguity and uncertainty than others leading to perception.
 He identified two dimensions of the environment, namely the simple - complex dimension and the static - dynamic dimension.
+The simple part deals with the degree to which factors in decision making are few in number and similar to one another and how they are located in few components while the complex phase are large in numbers.
+That is the number of factors taken into consideration in decision making.
+The static focuses on the degree to which the factors remain stable while dynamic phase focuses on the frequency of change.

-However, Downey et al. (1975) contradicted Duncan assertions and concluded that uncertainty is an attribute of an individual's behavioural trait and environment rather than an attribute of the physical environment and that physical environment attributes should not be used as criterion for uncertainty measure.
-The works of both has been developed further by Tan and Litschert (1994) who concluded that organizational environments reflect two prominent perspectives.
-The first perspective is that of information uncertainty, It indicates that as the environment becomes less munificent or more hostile, firms are subjected to greater uncertainty.
+Downey et al. (1975), in their paper examining the conceptual and methodological adequacy of Lawrence and Lorsch's, and Duncan's uncertainty instrument and comparing the two; And also replicating Duncan's analysis of his complexity - dynamism hypothesis concluded that uncertainty is an attribute of an individuals behavioural trait and environment rather than an attribute of the physical environment and that physical environment attributes should not be used as criterion for uncertainty measure without assurance that those physical attributes tend to elicit similar uncertainty perception by individuals of course contradictory to earlier Duncan's complexity - dynamism experiment.

+According to Tan and Litschert (1994) the literature on organizational environments reflects two prominent perspectives.
+The first perspective is that of information uncertainty, which suggests that the environment is the source of information (Duncan, 1972; Lawrence and Lorsch, 1967; Tung, 1979).
+A key focus of this perspective is emphasis on perceived uncertainty and the subjective rather than objective data generated by participants in organizations.
+The second perspective is the resource dependence which posits that the environment is a source of scarce resources which are sought after by competing organizations (March and Simon, 1958; Lawrence and Lorsch, 1967).
+It indicates that as the environment becomes less munificent or more hostile, firms are subjected to greater uncertainty.
+Management's ability to cope with these conditions by reducing the firm's dependence on or increase its control over these resources will affect organizational effectiveness.

-Finally, the environment may also be viewed as a multidimensional construct with conceptual and empirical studies having identified several specific environmental dimensions, which include dynamism, complexity and hostility (Dess and Beard, 1984; Child, 1972; Mintzberg, 1979; Miller and Friesen, 1978).
+The environment may also be viewed as a multidimensional construct with conceptual and empirical studies having identified several specific environmental dimensions, which include dynamism (Dess and Beard, 1984; Thompson, 1967), complexity (Child, 1972; Dess and Beard, 1984; Mintzberg, 1979; Thompson, 1967; Tung, 1979), and hostility (Miller and Friesen, 1978; Mintzberg, 1979).
 Environmental complexity and dynamism have been closely linked to the information uncertainty perspective (Lawrence and Lorsch, 1967; Thompson, 1967), while hostility has been tied to the resource dependence perspective (Aldrich, 1979).
 The perspectives offer a better understanding of the impact of each environmental dimension on the formulation of a firm's strategy.
-(Miles and Snow, 1978; Miller and Friesen, 1982).
+These dimensions affect top management's perception of uncertainty, which in turn influences such strategic decision characteristics as propensity for risk- taking, futurity, proactiveness and defensiveness (Miles and Snow, 1978; Miller and Friesen, 1982).